SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 >
 > 10.2.1 Proportion of people living below 50 per cent of median income, by sex, age and persons with disabilities

-This target is interpreted to cover research about
+This target is interpreted to cover research about enabling everyone to participate in societal activities.
+Special attention is paid to people in a disadvantaged position due to any characteristic, e.g. age, gender or disability.

 ```py
 TS=